flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

     ![NDlocation](../assets/beginner-guide/taxi/nd.png)

+**Differing airline SOP may have a different engine start order.**

-Using the tabs below begin by starting engine 1.
+For this guide will begin by starting engine 2.

-=== "Start Engine 1"
+=== "Start Engine 2"
     1. Set the `ENG` mode selector to `IGN/START`
         - You should hear the packs turn off.
         - The lower ECAM should automatically display the engine parameters screen.
-    2. Set `ENG 1` Master to the ON position.
+    2. Set `ENG 2` Master to the ON position.
-        - Pay attention to your ECAMs and note your engine parameters as ENG 1 starts up.
+        - Pay attention to your ECAMs and note your engine parameters as ENG 2 starts up.
         - The engine should take roughly 1 minute to complete its start up sequence - use the chronometer you started earlier to time this.

-    Engine 1 will have successfully started when the following applies (at ISA sea level):
+    Engine 2 will have successfully started when the following applies (at ISA sea level):

     - N1 is at roughly 19%
     - N1 reported `AVAIL`